edsu/diary/README.md

 ---

+## 3/5/2023

+Today was a day that I never thought would come.
+The *fabled* *sotto* *burnest* *hutchins* corporation has nominated me for a job.
+It's a *tortuous* process, though the *bayhorse* *copyright* regulations made it nearly impossible.
+And yet, I vaunt myself, for I am now one of their very own *airmen*.
+To be selected from hundreds of other villeins is a great accomplishment and I feel like I'm soaring with the birds.
+As I take a step down the path towards success, I must remain *fiscally* responsible and pass every test and scrutiny with flying colors.
+While I hear the thunder of failure just beyond me, I won't let it shut me down and am determined to succeed!

 ## 3/3/2023

 To day, a journey to the annual grape gathering I did make.
 Along the *footway* I did travel, with *staunching* of fairness, *unsparingly* getting me *neist* the *pipers* of *spandau*. *excepting*ing those *stealers* and *weasels*, the converzaziones of the *jaazaniah* held true.
 As I navigated the excepcional event, I was met with only hospitality and good cheer, and although I thought to *withdraweth*, I did stayeth to make good lasting mem'ries I shall keep safe in my heart for all days forev'r.